-(4) Do not directly power wash the transfer case and/or front/rear axle output seals.
+(4) Do not directly power wash the transfer case output seals.
 High pressure water can overcome the seals and contaminate the transfer case fluid.
-Contaminated fluid will decrease the life of the transfer case and/or axles and should be replaced.
+Contaminated fluid will decrease the life of the transfer case and should be replaced.

 (5) Or every five years, whichever comes first.
-See Cooling System ⇔ 274.
+See Cooling System ⇔ 252.